triastrale/analisis-kausal-penyebab-pembelian-impulsif/README.md

 # causal-discovery-notears
-Source Code Causal Discovery using NOTEARS Algorithm for Undergraduate Thesis
+Source Code Causal Discovery using NOTEARS Algorithm and Causal Inference using DoWhy for Undergraduate Thesis.